ptupitsyn/ptupitsyn.github.io/_posts/2017-03-27-LINQ-vs-SQL-in-Ignite.md

 ---
 layout: post
-title: LINQ vs SQL in Ignite.NET
+title: LINQ vs SQL in Ignite.NET&#58; Performance
 ---

 LINQ has many benefits over SQL, but at what cost?